JodyBrzo/javascript-password-generator/README.md

 ## Challenges
 There were a few challenges I ran into making this password generator.
-I had a hard time trying to figure out how to ensure the user input a password length between 8 and 128 characters as well as ensuring the user entered a integer.
-By searching documentation and not giving up I was able to use if/else statements and isFinite snd was able to overcome those challenges.
+I had a hard time trying to figure out how to ensure the user input a password length between 8 and 128 characters as well as ensuring the user entered an integer.
+By searching documentation and not giving up I was able to use if/else statements and isFinite and was able to overcome those challenges.

 ## License